qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vector_overlay_tools.rst

   Input vector layer

 ``Union layer`` [vector: any]
-  Layer that will be combined to the first one
+  Layer that will be combined to the first one.

 Output
 ......